4890A/jpocr/readme.md

 ![](terminal_example.png)
 ## Usage

 Run `yomitoru.py` and select the mode.
-Hit scan and select region to transcribe
+Hit scan and select a region to transcribe.

 ## Installation